ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 By having a set standard,
 it improves the chance that multiple data sources will have the same categories.
-However, this is not guarunteed.
+However, this is not guaranteed.
 Here, we will go through a few scenarios of how race and ethnicity categories might be misaligned between datasets and the options for handling each.